D'Entrecasteaux National Park

-Directions - This one is very easy to access.
-From Northcliffe, take Windy Harbour Rd and follow this for 17km until you see the signs for Mount Chudalup.
+Directions - From Northcliffe, take Windy Harbour Road south and follow this for 17km until you see the signs for Mount Chudalup.
 The car park is well signed and a very short drive from Windy Harbour Rd.
 Once there you will find BBQ & toilet facilities along with an informative trail head.

-The Hike - The final destination of my planned two week road trip was just outside of Pemberton in Channybearup (the place of the Channybear but what is a Channybear?).
+The Hike - Mount Chudalup was the final destination of my planned two week road trip was just outside of Pemberton in Channybearup (the place of the Channybear but what is a Channybear?).
 I found a fantastically rustic cottage on a working farm through AirBnB and had three nights to relax and use it as a base to explore some day hikes in the area.
-My plan after my previous hike at Sheila Hill in Denmark was to stay at Shannon NP and then do two of the hikes located in the national park the next day but the advice that I received that they were still open was not the case so Shannon National Park will have to wait for another time.
+My plan after my previous hike at Sheila Hill in Denmark was to stay at Shannon National Park and then do two of the hikes located in the national park the next day but the advice that I received that they were still open was not the case so those hikes will have to wait for another time.
 With a broken car that didn't maintain speed on any hill meant I had to pick my spots when I could go hiking.

 I decided that the Monday would be a good time as school holidays were finished and the only traffic I would probably see were the grey nomads, which usually aren't the quickest drivers anyway.
 I had a full day of hiking planned around Northcliffe and Pemberton and with great weather in the morning I decided that I would head off to Northcliffe first and tackle a couple of hikes that had been on the "to-hike" list for a couple of years.
 Northcliffe to me has always been a place that I looked at on the map and wondered why there aren't more trails of significant length in the area.
 The Bibbulmun Track does pass through the town but in terms of day hikes, there isn't much on offer besides a couple of short trails.
 Mount Chudalup is one of these short trails and at only 1.5km, it's not long but still interesting enough to make the trip out there worth it.